imensha/ElementsDeckBuilder/README.md

 ElementsDeckBuilder
 ===================

-A deck builder for the game card game Elements
+A deck builder for the card game [Elements](http://www.elementsthegame.com/)

+Also make sure to check out the [wiki](http://elementscommunity.org/wiki/Main_Page)